klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 **NOTE**: Since the local *readme.txt* was unmodified, Git had no problem with merging the local *readme.txt* with the new data from the remote *readme.txt* file.
-However, if both the local and the remote *readme.txt* would have been changed, Git can potentially be unable to automatically *merge* the changes of both versions of the file.
-This could potentially lead to merge conflicts.
+However, if both the local and the remote *readme.txt* would have been changed, this could have potentially led to merge conflicts.
-Merging and merge-conflicts will be discussed in the Git follow-up module.
+We'll discuss merging later on.

 ## 4. You're done!